SamKnyarko/Pulse-Check-API/README.md

 **Why.** The brief gives you ways to *write* state (register, heartbeat, pause) but no way to *read* the current state.
 For a monitoring product that is a serious gap: the support engineer in User Story 3 has no dashboard.
 They cannot answer the most basic operational questions,*Which devices are currently down?
 Which are paused for maintenance?
 Which one is about to expire?* without these read endpoints.
 A monitoring system you cannot query is effectively blind.

-Adding `GET` endpoints turns the service from a black box into something operable.
-The `remainingSeconds` field is computed on the fly from each monitor's `expiresAt`, so the answer is always live rather than a stale snapshot.
-These two endpoints are what a real status dashboard or an on-call engineer would poll.
+Introducing `GET` endpoints transforms the service from an opaque system into a manageable and transparent one.
+Because the `remainingSeconds` field is calculated in real time using each monitor's `expiresAt` value, the data is always current rather than a outdated snapshot.
+A production status dashboard or an engineer on duty would rely on these exact endpoints for continuous polling.

 *(I deliberately scoped this to the single feature the brief asks for.
 A `/health` check and a `DELETE` endpoint are also included as standard hygiene, but the observability read API is the headline addition.)*